 Traffic and routing

 Sygic uses TomTom Go’s services to display the traffic and other types of data on the maps.
 Even though the traffic data is from the same company, the way both manage and display is different.
-Here in Australia, both perform almost equally.
-Here is the video covering the navigation part of both.
+The video further down shows the navigation of both apps.
+A few features both offer while you navigate.
+Sygic:

 - Suggests if there is a better route available